steamclock/bluejay/README.md

 ## Demo

 The iOS Simulator does not simulate Bluetooth.
-You may not have a Bluetooth LE peripheral handy, so we recommend trying Bluejay using a BLE peripheral simulator such as the [LightBlue Explorer App](https://itunes.apple.com/ca/app/lightblue-explorer-bluetooth/id557428110?mt=8).
+You may not have a debuggable Bluetooth LE peripheral handy, so we recommend trying Bluejay using a BLE peripheral simulator such as the [LightBlue Explorer App](https://itunes.apple.com/ca/app/lightblue-explorer-bluetooth/id557428110?mt=8).

 Bluejay has a demo app called **BluejayDemo** that works with LightBlue Explorer.
 To see it in action: